NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

-> Maybe one day? ...not sure that's a good thing.
+> Maybe one day? ... not sure that's a good thing.
 </details>

 ### Question 4